techmaharaj/scalekit-guide/docs/admin-portal/branding-theming.md

 <!-- <Insert Screenshot for the positioning of these elements> -->

 ### How to customize branding
-If you are interested to customizing the Admin Portal's branding, Please reach out to support@scalekit.com
+If you are interested to customizing the Admin Portal's branding, please reach out to support@scalekit.com